 24.7 Million Copyright Case vs. Chinese Publications

 The Court of Appeals in the Philippines urged Fujian New Technology Color Making and Printing Co.
-Ltd. and its local partners to work_sell_sidelinespay Php24.7 million in damages to St. Mary’s publishing Corp.
+Ltd. and its local partners to pay Php24.7 million in damages to St. Mary’s publishing Corp.
 (SMPC) for infringing the latter’s textbooks.
 The Chinese firms and its local partners were also ordered to stop printing, copying, reproducing, importing, distributing, and selling the textbooks involved without the necessary permission from SMPC.

 If you want to protect your work, Rakuboss.ph can provide you the experts you need.
 The marketplace has lawyers and professionals who specialize in Intellectual Property Rights concerns – trademarks, copyright, patents, and the like.